skaloud/DNA-metabarcoding-course/lesson5/lesson5.md

 - `grep` : Searches for patterns within files.
    - `grep "^@"` : Searches for lines that start with @.
    - `grep "^@" -A2` : Searches for lines that start with @ and also prints two lines immediately following each match.
+   - `grep -v "^--$"` : Filters out lines that consist solely of --, inserted by grep when using the -A option.
    - `grep -v "^@"` : Searches for lines that do not start with @.
    - `grep --color=always` : Highlights the matched pattern in color.
    - `grep "^@"` : Searches for lines that start with @.

+### Using Pipes (|) – Command Chaining

+We can quickly peek into a compressed file without fully decompressing it using pipes.

 ### Inspecting FASTQ Sequences